-Pentonville leases on residential properties are gradually diminishing in value.
-The shorter the remaining lease term becomes, the less it is worth – and as a result any extension of your lease gets more expensive.
-The majority of owners of residential leasehold property in Pentonville enjoy rights under legislation to extend the terms of their leases.
-Where you are a leasehold owner in Pentonville you must investigate if your lease has between seventy and 90 years remaining.
+Pentonville leases on residential properties are gradually losing value.
+The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of the lease gets more expensive.
+It is the case that most Pentonville tenants have the right to extend their lease by an additional 90 years under the 1993 Leasehold Reform Act.
+Where you are a leasehold owner in Pentonville you really ought to investigate if your lease has between seventy and 90 years remaining.
 In particular once the remaining lease term slips under eighty years, the amount payable for any lease extension sharply increases as part of the premium you will incur is what is known as a marriage value

-Leasehold properties in Pentonville with more than one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold properties in Pentonville with over 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges merit it.

 Lender | Requirement |